eProsima/Integration-Service-docs/docs/index.rst

-*eProsima Integration-Service* is a tool based on `SOSS <https://github.com/eProsima/soss_v2>`__ and its **System-Handle** `SOSS-DDS <https://github.com/eProsima/SOSS-DDS>`__ that allows intercommunicating any :code:`DDS`-based system with any other protocol, including other :code:`DDS` systems, integrating them into a larger, more complex system.
+*eProsima Integration-Service* is a tool based on `SOSS <https://github.com/eProsima/soss_v2>`__ and its **System-Handle** `SOSS-DDS <https://github.com/eProsima/SOSS-DDS>`__ that allows intercommunicating any :code:`DDS`-based system with any other protocol, including other :code:`DDS` protocols, integrating them into a larger, more complex system.

 *eProsima Integration-Service* can be configured with a YAML text file, through which the user can provide a mapping